alarm-redist/fifty-states/analyses/NY_cd_2010/doc_NY_cd_2010.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for New York.
+We sample 40,000 districting plans for New York over two runs of the SMC algorithm and thin the sample down to 5,000 plans.

 No special techniques were needed to produce the sample.